 Students will not use any electronic communication device, including but not limited to, cellular phones, smart phones, tablets, walkie-talkies, and similar devices during traditional and/or virtual instructional time or on school buses and must not interfere with the educational mission of the school or pose a safety hazard.
 The instructional day includes, but is not limited to, lunch periods, class changes, study halls, and any other structured or non-structured instructional activity that occurs during the normal school day.
 At all times, students are expected to adhere to the following rules relative to electronic communication devices: (1) Phones must be turned completely off (not on silent or vibrate mode) and put away out of view (as directed by the school) during instructional time (official start of school day to the end of the school day), (2) No text messaging is allowed, (3) Students with serious medical conditions or other unusual circumstances may be given special permission by the school principal to use an electronic device if it is determined to be essential for the health of the student.
-Even for approved instructional purposes, use of a personal electronic communication devices such as a smartphone is optional; students will not be required to provide personal electronic communication devices and will be furnished with a device or an alternative means to conduct the activity.
+Even for approved instructional purposes, use of a personal electronic communication devices and will be furnished with a device or an alternative means to conduct the activity.